 Stressful situations activate the sympathetic nervous system, releasing stress hormones in the body and initiating the “fight or flight” response, which is what helps us respond to a perceived threat with urgency.

-It’s when stress becomes an everyday, moment-to-moment experience, a way of living, that it becomes detrimental to our physical, mental, and emotional livelihood.
+It’s when stress becomes an everyday, moment-to-moment experience—a way of living—that it becomes detrimental to our physical, mental, and emotional livelihood.
+Looking out into the world today, it’s easy to see that stress is not the ideal, or natural, way to live life.

 This is simplicity at its finest.
 No matter what you’re faced with right now, you can pause, even if only for a moment.
 Actually, the very point of this exercise is that you use just a tiny moment to realign the mental with the emotional.

-- Refocus if you need to, bringing your mind back to your breath.
-If your mind wanders, just acknowledge this without judgment, and return.
+- REFOCUS if you need to, bringing your mind back to your breath.
+If your mind wanders, just acknowledge this without judgment, and return to one deep breath.

-Pausing to breathe gives the mind a chance to catch up with the emotion being felt.
-The purpose of this exercise is to simply be aware, wherever you are and whatever you’re doing.
+Pausing for one (or more) conscious breath gives the mind a chance to catch up with the emotion.
+The purpose of this exercise is to simply be aware of how you’re being, wherever you are and whatever you’re doing.

 2. Equal Breathing